vuhnger/dhis2-inspection-client/README.md

 The offline-first approach stores all inspections locally in IndexedDB, then syncs to DHIS2 when online using the new Tracker API with proper data element mapping.

+## Future work/missing functionality
+In the future, being able to capture more data would improve functionality.
+Additionally, we would like to implement React cross-platform solutions (React Native) to create a dedicated mobile app, which would be more suitable for tablet based inspections in the field.

 ### Quick Start for Developers

 - Run `yarn start`, log in (`in5320 / P1@tform`), and create inspections offline; they are stored in IndexedDB.